broadinstitute/adapt-pipes/README.md

 #### Running your workflow through a Cromwell call

-First, you will need to download [Cromwell](https://github.com/broadinstitute/cromwell/releases/tag/53.1).
-You will only need to download `cromwell-53.1.jar`.
+First, you will need to download [Cromwell](https://github.com/broadinstitute/cromwell/releases/tag/54).
+You will only need to download `cromwell-54.jar`.
+You will also need to install the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and add the `AWSBatchFullAccess` permissions policy to your account via [IAM](https://console.aws.amazon.com/iam/home) (click on "Users", your account name, "Add permissions", "Attach existing policies directly", "AWSBatchFullAccess", "Next: Review", and finally "Add permissions").

 To run your workflow, open a terminal, and run the following command:
 ```